From time to time, Oregon Sea Grant issues special calls for proposals related to targeted research areas of state, regional or national significance.

 If you would like to be notified when such opportunities occur, subscribe to our RFP notification e-mail list.

 The deadlines for the 2021-2026 SEED-LEAF opportunity have passed.
 This grant competition invites researchers affiliated with any Oregon institution of higher education to submit SEED proposals for interdisciplinary research projects that address cutting-edge, socioeconomic, and biophysical science related to important marine and coastal issues.
 The SEED project provides an initial 12 months of support for the team, ideally leading to a longer-term, larger-scale effort: the LEAF project.

 The SEED projects are selected in an open, competitive, peer-review process, and successful SEED teams are eligible to apply for LEAF support.
 Please see the full 2021-2026 SEED-LEAF Request for Applications (PDF) for more details.

-The RFP for the SEED proposal will be released in June 2020.
 Successful SEED projects begin on January 1, 2021; successful LEAF projects would begin July 1, 2022.

 Each SEED research project must include: